mandos/k8s-deployment.example/README.md

 Namespaces with their purpose:

-- **core** - Contains the DevOps chart release, managing Kubernetes configuration and minor core services (e.g., reloader).
+- **core** - Contains the DevOps chart release, managing Kubernetes configuration and minor core services (e.g., reloader, metrics-server).
 - **database** - PostgreSQL installation
 - **vault** - Dedicated to HashiCorp Vault and HashiCorp Secrets Operator.
 - **backend** - Namespace for the in-house backend applications.